arielherself/espresso/README.raw.md

 ----------

-## Run, Ron?
-The appeal of Ron DeSantis

-On Sunday Ron DeSantis, Florida’s Republican governor, will speak at a rally for his party’s gubernatorial candidate in New Mexico, Mark Ronchetti.
-It is just one stop on a national tour that Mr DeSantis is embarking on to support other candidates, including those backed by Donald Trump, rather than focusing on his own campaign.

-It is a show of party unity that Mr DeSantis is spending his time stumping for other candidates, but it also raises questions about his own ambitions.
-Should Mr Trump not make a presidential bid in 2024, Mr DeSantis would be the likely Republican frontrunner.
-In a straw poll of attendees at the Conservative Political Action Conference in Dallas, released last week, 69% of people said they preferred Mr Trump as the candidate in 2024; Mr DeSantis came second, with 24%.
-Mr DeSantis may be calculating that for now it is better to shore up his popularity with Trump supporters.
-After all, at only 43 he is easily young enough to wait until 2028.

 ## Rushdie in hospital after attack

 Sir Salman Rushdie, an Indian-born British novelist, has faced hardship because of his work.
 Some Muslims judged “The Satanic Verses”, the author’s fourth novel, published in 1988, as blasphemous.
 Iran called for his death, forcing him into hiding.
 In recent years the threat had seemed to ease, and he spent much of his time in America.
 On Friday, in upstate New York, he was stabbed multiple times on stage.

  Sir Salman is on a ventilator, and may lose an eye, according to his agent.
-The attacker, a 24-year-old man from New Jersey, has been arrested; his motive is unknown.
+The suspected attacker, a 24-year-old man from New Jersey, has been charged with attempted murder; his motive is unknown.
 Hardline Iranian newspapers have praised his actions.
 Security at the Chautauqua Institution, the arts education centre where the attack took place, was light, according to witnesses.
 Sir Salman had been due to speak on the topic of America as a home for freedom of expression.
 In 2017 he told <em>The Economist</em> that “It’s only when somebody tries to gag you that you really begin to believe in free speech.”

+## Run, Ron?
+The appeal of Ron DeSantis

+On Sunday Ron DeSantis, Florida’s Republican governor, will speak at a rally for his party’s gubernatorial candidate in New Mexico, Mark Ronchetti.
+It is just one stop on a national tour that Mr DeSantis is embarking on to support other candidates, including those backed by Donald Trump, rather than focusing on his own campaign.

+It is a show of party unity that Mr DeSantis is spending his time stumping for other candidates, but it also raises questions about his own ambitions.
+Should Mr Trump not make a presidential bid in 2024, Mr DeSantis would be the likely Republican frontrunner.
+In a straw poll of attendees at the Conservative Political Action Conference in Dallas, released last week, 69% of people said they preferred Mr Trump as the candidate in 2024; Mr DeSantis came second, with 24%.
+Mr DeSantis may be calculating that for now it is better to shore up his popularity with Trump supporters.
+After all, at only 43 he is easily young enough to wait until 2028.

 ## The European Championships find strength in numbers